-A large tropical wave centered several hundred miles east of the Lesser Antilles is producing limited shower activity due to dry air.
-Conditions are forecast to become a little more conducive for development over the warmer waters of the southwestern Atlantic Ocean, and a tropical depression could form late this week while the system is in the vicinity of the Greater Antilles or the Bahamas.
+A large tropical wave located near the Lesser Antilles continues to produce a broad area of disorganized shower and thunderstorm activity.
+Environmental conditions are forecast to gradually become more conducive for development while the system moves generally west-northwestward over the Greater Antilles and towards the Bahamas.
+A tropical depression could form by this weekend while the system is in the vicinity of the Greater Antilles, the Bahamas, or near Florida.
 This system poses no direct threat to Florida during the next 3-5 days, but this system will continue to be monitored as it works to move into a more favorable environment for organization later this week.